matyalatte/Texconv-Custom-DLL/docs/README.md

 It supports all dds formats.
 There are some dds formats common tools can't handle properly, but Texconv can.
 It's the best DDS converter as far as I know.

-## Removable features

-You can remove many features from the original build to support unix systems and to reduce the file size.
--   WIC support (.bmp, .jpg, .png, etc.)
--   3D textures support
--   Little-used dds formats support (B5G6R5, B5G5R5A1, etc.)
--   ppm support (.ppm and .pfm)
--   Print functions
--   Mutilple files processing
--   Many optional arguments

-If you want to restore them, you need to use [cmake options](./CMake-Options.md).

 ## Extra features